 In contemporary popular spirituality, human beings are pure as the driven snow in their native state and any sin or evil comes from an outside influence.
 (This actually a heresy called Pelagianism.)
 Some think this is because we have a positive view of ourselves, but I think it is just a way of evading responsibility for our own acts.
 It makes us all into powerless victims, smaller than our sins and thus too weak to overcome them.
-It is a sophisticated way of saying, “the devil made me do it.”
+It is a sophisticated way of saying,

 In popular spirituality, Satan is the source of evil.
 In Christian spirituality, Satan is not the source of sin.
 As James says: